wso2/samples-is/h2-migration-tool/README.md

 -----------------------
 1. Download the `migration.sh` script.

-2. Run the migration script using `sh migration.sh`.
+2. Run the migration script using `bash migration.sh`.

 3. Provide the paths to the older db files and to the directory to store the newly created db files.